 Cobham Antenna Systems has designed a new body-worn antenna for the Thales UK Future Integrated Soldier Technology (FIST) programme, part of the Soldier Modernisation programme.

-Thales UK is the prime contractor for trials of Future Integrated Soldier Technology (FIST), a UK soldier modernisation programme due to be phased in through 2009.
-Thales UK is working in partnership with the UK Ministry of Defence, the Defence Procurement Agency, the DCC Integrated Project Team and other stakeholders, to deliver this revolutionary programme.
+Thales UK is the prime contractor for trials of FIST, working in partnership with the UK Ministry of Defence, the Defence Procurement Agency, the DCC Integrated Project Team and other stakeholders, to deliver this revolutionary programme.

-The system, linking radios, computers, GPS, weapon sights and cameras, is experimental and the original trials were designed to check functionality of individual needs during a variety of operations, as compared to soldiers with conventional equipment.
-One of the radio communication problems to be overcome by FIST was the occasional interruption of radio signal causing breakdown of communication and loss of tactical advantage.
+The system, linking radios, computers, GPS, weapon sights and cameras, is experimental and the original trials were designed to check individuals' functionality requirements during a variety of operations, as compared to soldiers with conventional equipment.
+One of the radio communication problems to be overcome by FIST was the occasional interruption of radio signals, causing breakdown of communication and loss of tactical advantage.

-Cobham and other antenna development companies were sourced by Thales UK to develop and trial an alternative antenna that would minimize these problems in order to ensure voice and data communications were received and transmitted between all soldiers, regardless of their situation.
+Cobham and other antenna development companies were sourced by Thales UK to develop and trial an alternative antenna that would minimize these problems, to ensure voice and data communications were received and transmitted between all soldiers, regardless of their situation.

 Cobham Antenna Systems designed and developed a body-worn antenna system that provided an improved signal pattern.
-The new antenna provides a greater all round coverage that cannot be provided by a single dipole, especially if the soldier were to be lying on the radio, e.g. should they be laying down on it).
+The new antenna provides a greater all- round coverage that cannot be produced by a single dipole (especially if a soldier's weight is pressing on the radio, e.g. should they be laying down on it).

 In trials, each soldier was equipped with a Marconi Selenia Data Enabled Personal Role Radio (DEPRR) with the Cobham dual-patch body-worn antenna sewn into clothing.

-Initial results for the new antennas show that RF performance was good, sufficient for them to be considered for future variants of the Soldier Modernisation Programme.
+Initial results for the new antennas showed that RF performance was good, sufficient for them to be considered for future variants of the Soldier Modernisation Programme.